DaiDongyang/mi_estimate/Readme.md

 ### 4. Configure the Model

 Modify the config.yaml file based on your feature types.
-Below is an example configuration for calculating mutual information between EnCodec S3 tokens and complex spectrograms:
+Below is an example configuration for calculating mutual information between Cosyvoice S3 tokens and complex spectrograms:

 ```yaml
 # config.yaml - MINE Training Configuration Example